kizito9898/IT-Documentation/MDM/Duo-MFA.md

    - Work email
    - Phone number
    - Country
-1. Click on **Sign Up** and **Verify your email address**
+3. Click on **Sign Up** and **Verify your email address**
-2.
-- You will be prompted to verify your phone number.
+4. You will be prompted to verify your phone number
-- Install Duo Mobile on a smartphone and link it as your admin device.
+5. Install Duo Mobile on a smartphone and link it as your admin device.

 ---
 ## Duo Mobile Dashboard

 ### Users